Generative models for decision-making under distributional shift: OR tasks under distributional shift and examples

-\paragraph{Example: power outage scenario generation.} We illustrate scenario generation for planning using county-level power outage data from the Atlanta metropolitan area.
 Each sample is a 10-dimensional outage-count vector observed at a 15-minute timestamp, whose coordinates correspond to Fulton, DeKalb, Cobb, Gwinnett, Clayton, Douglas, Cherokee, Forsyth, Henry, and Rockdale counties.
-Outage counts are transformed coordinatewise by \(\log(1+x)\) and standardized using the training sample.
+Writing the raw vector as \(c_{ij}\in\{0,1,2,\ldots\}\), we set \(y_{ij}=\log(1+c_{ij})\) and \(x_{ij}=(y_{ij}-\mu_{yj})/\sigma_{y,j}\), \(j=1,\ldots,10\), where \(\mu_y\) and \(\sigma_y\) are countywise training means and standard deviations.
 The dataset covers 2018--2024 and contains 245{,}472 timestamp-level samples.
 For expositional simplicity, we treat the timestamped observations as i.i.d. cross-sectional outage vectors and use the example to study spatial dependence across counties rather than temporal dynamics.
-Thus, the example is intended to illustrate multivariate scenario construction under a simplified setting, not to provide a full spatio-temporal outage model.
+Here, spatial dependence refers to the contemporaneous dependence among the ten county-level outage counts observed at the same timestamp, rather than temporal dependence across timestamps.
+This dependence is incorporated through the joint representation: each training sample is the full vector \(x_i \in \mathbb{R}^{10}\), and a single multivariate flow is trained on these vectors rather than fitting separate one-dimensional models for each county.
+Thus, the learned velocity field acts on the entire county-level outage vector and can capture cross-county correlations and other joint dependence patterns.
+Overall, the example is intended to illustrate multivariate scenario construction under a simplified setting, not to provide a full spatio-temporal outage model.
+Since this example focuses on scenario generation rather than a specified downstream planning model, the empirical historical scenario distribution serves as the natural nominal baseline.
+Accordingly, we evaluate the generated scenarios against the empirical outage distribution using distributional diagnostics, including MMD, marginal empirical CDFs, and cross-county correlation matrices, rather than comparing separate downstream decisions under nominal and shifted deployment distributions.